grafana/mimir/docs/sources/operating-grafana-mimir/configure-ha-deduplication.md

 ## Configuration

-This section includes information about how to configure Prometheus within Grafana Mimir and how to configure Grafana Mimir.
+This section includes information about how to configure Prometheus and how to configure Grafana Mimir.

 ### How to configure Prometheus within Grafana Mimir